2018 Fantasy Football Draft Prep: Breaking down the top-10 running backs

 The influx of talent gives Fantasy owners more options on Draft Day and allows you the flexibility not to reach for running backs in the early rounds.
 In fact, depending on your draft slot, you might be better off loading up on receivers with two or three of your early selections and then stockpiling running backs in the middle rounds.

-But while it's no longer a priority to start your team with a RB-RB strategy, you might not want to pass on one of these guys, especially if you draft near the top of the first round where you have the choice of Gurley, Bell, Elliott or David Johnson.
+But while it's no longer a priority to start your team with a RB-RB strategy, you might not want to pass on one of these top-10 guys, especially if you draft near the top of the first round where you have the choice of Gurley, Bell, Elliott or David Johnson.
 Barring injury, one of those four seems like the best bet to finish as the No. 1 Fantasy running back this year.

 I asked several players and coaches this offseason who the best running back in the NFL is right now, and the choice came down to Gurley and Bell.
 Ravens linebacker C.J.
 Mosley and safety Eric Weddle sided with Bell, while Panthers linebacker Thomas Davis and Packers defensive lineman Mike Daniels took Gurley.